ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 Looping families
 ----------------
 Most suites loop over dates for the forecast or other analysis.
-This looping structure is achived with the :ecflow-docs:`repeat functionality of ecFlow <glossary.html#term-repeat>`.
+This looping structure is achieved with the :ecflow-docs:`repeat functionality of ecFlow <glossary.html#term-repeat>`.
-*Repeats* move foreward with triggers and are often linked to the a barrier YMD variable.
+*Repeats* move forward with triggers and are often linked to a barrier YMD variable.
 *Repeat families* can be split or "unrolled" to improve throughput.
-Because the next repeat of e.g. the "main" family cannot begin until the previous one has finished, critical-path throughput may be improved byone of two approaches:
+Because the next repeat of e.g. the "main" family cannot begin until the previous one has finished, critical-path throughput may be improved by one of two approaches:

   - Splitting parts that run sequentially to cycle independently (e.g. an analysis and the forecast from it generating the first guess for the next one).
   - "Unrolling" the repeat so that alternate cycles can overlap.
 Excessive unrolling can make the suite hard to manage, but separate repeating families for e.g. 0Z and 12Z cycles when running two cycles per day is clean and effective.

 Administrative or manually-triggered tasks
 ------------------------------------------